by Rachel Carey-Harper | Mar 18, 2021 | Introduction to Harm

 A third example of genocide is what President Andrew Jackson called “Indian removal.”
 In 1830, as President, he signed the Indian Removal Act, which gave the federal government the power to exchange Native-held land east of the Mississippi for land in the west, in the “Indian colonization zone.”

-Read the recollections from James Scott last survivor of the Trail of Tears.
+Read the recollections from James Scott, the last survivor of the Trail of Tears.

 Recent Comments